As referred to in our Conditions of Sale.

 All colour illustrations in Tobermore’s brochures are as accurate as the printing process will allow.
 For a more accurate colour match please refer to actual product samples, which can be provided.

 Efflorescence is a white crystalline deposit that occurs naturally on the surface of concrete materials.
 Tobermore use market leading technology to significantly suppress the occurrence of efflorescence, however, if it occurs, it may mask the colour of the product for a period of time, but tends to be washed away gradually by rain.
 Tobermore do not replace products with efflorescence.
 Packs of products which have had packaging removed should always be re-covered with appropriate packaging to prevent the occurrence of secondary efflorescence.

-Minor scuffs or bruises may occur during installation (for example, during any plate vibrating process).
+Minor scuffs or bruises may occur during delivery, movement onsite, and installation (for example, during any plate vibrating process).
 In Tobermore’s experience, these marks usually weather off through time.

 To avoid waste, please ensure that your contractor accurately measures the area on site before ordering products.
 In Tobermore’s experience, dimensions taken from a project plan can vary significantly from the final layout.